mindula-madhuhansa/Meta-AR-Developer-Professional-Certificate/Foundations of AR/Week 2/Practice Quiz/Types of AR.md

    - [ ] Web AR
    - [x] **AR on Social Media**
    - [ ] AR on a mobile app
-     > AR on social media will typically have the biggest reach to users since social media is where most users spend their time.
+     > AR on social media will typically have the biggest reach to users since social media is where most users spend their time

 2. Where should developers and businesses start when deciding on a type of AR to utilize for an experience?